 - Also, you will also be asked about your medical and psychological history.

 - You will be given an inmate ID.

 - You will have a front and profile photo taken for your mugshot.

 - Any property you have will get taken away from you and stored until you are released.

 - You will be allowed to use the telephone to talk to a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you might get to keep wearing street clothes, otherwise you you will have to change into a jail uniform.
+- If you think you will get released quickly, you might get to keep wearing street clothes, otherwise you will have to change into a jail uniform.

 Have you ever been booked into jail?
 If you have, please tell your story so other people can learn from your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that will help other people that get arrested get through the process?

 Click here to leave a comment